 When Is Root Canal Treatment Needed?

 It’s important to remember that after the root canal treatment is performed, the treated teeth will be weak.
 A rebuild of the existing tooth is necessary for longevity to protect the structure and ensure good oral health moving forward.
-Often, this means a crown will be recommended.
-All this will be taken into account before your dentist decides whether a root canal treatment is advisable.
+We generally recommend a dental crown to help protect the remaining weakened tooth.

 Quality Dental Care for Long Term Oral Health